source-academy/general/instructor/github/README.md

 ## Publishing new assessments

-### Make assessment repository a template repository
+### Turning assessment repository into template repository
 1. Navigate to the GitHub page of the repository you would like to use as a template for your assessment.
 2. Navigate to settings and tick the box for "Template repository".